lilydjwg/swapview-rosetta/README.md

 My Result
 ----

 This is tested on Arch Linux, with latest versions of compilers and interpreters available there at testing time.
+CPU is Intel(R) Core(TM) i7-7700HQ.

 Updated at 2017-07-14: